 Relationships and sex education is really important when supporting people with a learning disability.
 People who receive effective relationships and sex education usually have better sexual knowledge, better sexual health, and reduced vulnerability to sexual abuse.

 Our list of recommended resources includes easy read and accessible information for people with a learning disability.
-In this we have signposted to helpful resources on body awareness, friendships, relationships, safe sex and contraception, pregnancy, parenting, understanding abuse and how to get help.
+In this guide we have signposted to helpful resources on body awareness, friendships, relationships, safe sex and contraception, pregnancy, parenting, understanding abuse and how to get help.

 How can I support someone to have meaningful friendships?